cottonjenn/Github_Data_Science_Portfolio/projects/data-acquisition.md

 ## Introduction

+This project originated as a mock assignment from a mentor simulating real-world NBA analytics work: the Sacramento Kings analytics staff needed recommendations for international players currently playing outside the NBA.
+The task provided mock JSON data on players who competed in both the NBA and major European leagues (EuroLeague, EuroCup, Spain's ACB, and Italy's Liga A), with the goal of demonstrating data ingestion, cleaning, exploratory data analysis, and communication skills.

+However, I saw an opportunity to expand this into a comprehensive data acquisition project for my portfolio.
+Rather than relying solely on the provided mock data, I decided to incorporate real NBA statistics by web scraping Basketball-Reference.com.
+This allowed me to ground the analysis in actual team performance data and demonstrate end-to-end data science skills—from scraping and cleaning to analysis and visualization.

 The Sacramento Kings haven't made the NBA playoffs since 2006—the longest active drought in professional sports.
 While the franchise has struggled with draft decisions and roster construction, one potential avenue for improvement lies in international scouting.
 International players offer tremendous value: they're often overlooked, cost-effective, and can fill specific roster gaps that traditional college prospects might not address.

-This project combines real NBA data with mock international player statistics to demonstrate how data science can enhance basketball operations.
-Using web scraping, data cleaning, and exploratory analysis, I built a scouting report that identifies which international prospects best fit the Kings' roster needs from the 2020-21 season.
+By combining real 2020-21 Kings performance data with mock international player statistics, this project demonstrates how data science can enhance basketball operations.
+Using web scraping, data cleaning, and exploratory analysis, I built a scouting report that identifies which international prospects best fit the Kings' specific roster needs.

 ## The Question